-As part of the effort to combat the submarine menace the Royal Navy built 550 motor launches and 124 coastal motor boats.
-The officers and motor mechanics for these vessels largely came from the Royal Naval Motor Boat Reserve, in which there were about 200 New Zealanders.
+As part of the effort to combat the submarine menace during the First World War the Royal Navy built 550 motor launches and 124 coastal motor boats.
+The officers and motor mechanics for these vessels largely came from the Royal Naval Motor Boat Reserve.
+Around 200 New Zealanders served in the Royal Naval Motor Boat Reserve.

 In February 1915 as part of the anti-submarine programme, it was decided to build a large number of anti-submarine motor launches in the then neutral United States.